Continents (band)

-Continents is a Welsh metalcore band.
+Continents are a Welsh metalcore band.
 The band were signed to Victory Records in 2012 before parting ways with the label in 2017 before the release "Preacher", and have toured with acts including The Ghost Inside, Emmure, Comeback Kid, Defeater and All Shall Perish.
 They returned in 2022 with the single Bad Blood.
 Continents are known for their high energy live performances which saw the band perform throughout the UK, Europe and Japan.
 In 2012 the band were featured on the YouTube homepage as a featured band and highlighted by Alternative Press Magazine (US) as one of their top 20 bands to look out for in 2013.

-Continents announced their return in 2022 with the release of singles 'Bad Blood' and 'Clarity' along with a return to live performances supporting Counterparts at Throwfest 2022.
+Continents announced their return in 2022 with the release of singles 'Bad Blood' and 'Clarity' along with a return to live performances supporting Counterparts at Throw fest 2022.

 The band entered the studio in late 2022 with new music on the horizon, set to release in early 2023.